adebayo10k/gpg-encryption-using-json-profiles/README.md

 1) Yes, shred them all.
 2) No, Keep them and Quit the Program
 OK to Shred the plaintext files?
-(Best practice)?
+(Best practice).
 Choose an option : 1

 You Selected : Yes, shred them all.